 Add all the ingredients to a food processor and blend on low for five seconds at a time until a dough forms.

-Remove the dough from the food processor and press it together to form a smooth ball using your hands.
+Remove the dough from the food processor and press it together to form a smooth dough ball using your hands.

 On a large silpat mat or piece of parchment paper, roll out the dough to 1/8-1/4″ thickness.
 Press the cookie cutter into the dough, then place the cutout goldfish on your parchment-lined baking sheets.
 The dough may stick to the goldfish cutters.
 Use your fingers to gently nudge out the dough without losing that signature goldfish shape.

 Spread the goldfish on the two baking sheets so they’re not touching, sprinkle with salt, and place the baking sheets in your fridge to cool for at least 30 minutes, longer if possible.
-This step is important so the goldfish don’t spread when baked.
+This step is vital so the goldfish don’t spread when baked.

 Remove the goldfish from the oven and allow them to fully cool on the baking sheet.
 They will crisp up more as they cool.